JPLMLIA/vercye_ops/docs/docs/LAI/running.md

 - `chunk_days`: Number of days to process in each batch.
 Default is 30 days.
 Can be used to control storage usage by avoiding to keep more than chunk-days of original tile data on disk at once.
 - `num_cores`: Number of cores to use.
 Default is 1 (sequential).
 Increase for faster processing on multi-core systems.
 - `imagery_src`: Imagery Source - Either "MPC" for Microsoft Planetary Computer or "ES_S2C1" for element84 earthsearch sentinel-2 l2a collection1.
+- `keep_imagery`: Whether to store the original remotely sensed imagery after LAI was generated from it or not.
+Typically keep false.

 **Step 3: Navigate to the Pipeline**
 ```bash